qfpl/state-machine-testing-course/level06/README.md

 important to write positive and negative variants of the "restore preferences" command.

-If you do want to write positive and negative variants of the "restore preferences" command, you'll want to write a testing function that makes the machine generate a `PreferenceToken` that corresponds to no saved preference.
+If you still want to write positive and negative variants of the "restore preferences" command, you'll want to write a testing function that makes the machine generate a `PreferenceToken` that corresponds to no saved preference.